lahat-m/lahat-m/README.md

 ## 🧠 About Me

 Hey there!
 I'm Lahat, a software engineer based in Nairobi, Kenya.
-I specialize in building high-performance backend systems, integrating payment solutions like M-Pesa, and diving deep into AI whenever I get the chance.
-I enjoy working on projects that solve real-world problems, especially those with a social impact.
+I specialize in build backend systems, integrating payment solutions like M-Pesa, and diving deep into AI whenever I get the chance.

 ---